chrisnharvey/gnome-shell-extenson-concord/README.md

-# gnome-shell-extenson-concord
+# Concord

-Bring some unique Unity features to Gnome Shell.
+A Gnome Shell extension to bring some unique Unity features to Gnome Shell.

+## Features

+- [ ] Global app menu
+- [ ] Heads up display (HUD)
+- [ ] Undecorate maximized windows and place window buttons in panel
+- [ ] Move clock to right
+- [ ] Move activities button to Dash (for use in Ubuntu Dock, Dash to Dock etc).
+- [ ] Show window title in panel when maximized, then show global app menu on hover.